 Design for Testing (DFT) Tip: Always Plan Ahead

 The first two questions to ask when planning a design are:

-Who is going to test your assembly?
+Who is going to testing your pcb assembly?

-What are their capabilities?
+What are their circuit board capabilities?

 The DFT guideline will be helpful in the initial planning of the layout.
 However, it is a good idea to contact the contract manufacturer (CM) directly and discuss your specific needs with a knowledgeable test engineer.
 The test engineer will be able to discuss their capabilities and make you aware of the different test methodologies they’re able to provide.